The Real Car Co Ltd

 A good, clean example, nicely finished in soft white with good chrome plating and pale grey leather interior

-An appealingly unusual car, its design harking back to an earlier era, with faux canework, opera lamps, etc. It is, however, correct and as built, but benefitting from much attention
+An appealingly unusual car, its design harking back to an earlier era, with faux canework, opera lamps, etc.

-A rare left-hand drive version in lovely condition, nicely finished in Shell grey and Tudor grey, with Parchment leather and excellent veneers,
+A rare left-hand drive version in lovely condition, nicely finished in Shell grey and Tudor grey, with Parchment leather and excellent veneers.

 Originally an experimental ‘test car’, numbered 27-G-VI, this car was prepared by the factory in 1939 and became one of the very first production models (re-numbered WXA6) when the Wraith was introduced to the public.